 What kind of strategic plan is that?
 Why do we only look so far?

-Is your leadership biased to short-term results?
+Is your leadership biased toward short-term results?
 You are not alone.

 However, you are probably also then not one of the leading companies in your space – are you Google, Facebook, Amazon, and Apple?
 Does your CEO, like Elon Musk, invent future-focused solutions for the problems of today?
 Does your executive team provide you with a vision – and not just a number or revenue-focused vision, but an aspirational vision – of your future company?
 Can your CEO describe where you will be in 5 years?
 In 10 years?

-If the answer is no, and you don’t know where you, your industry or your customers will be in 5 or 10 years, then how will you know if you will still be relevant in that amount of time?
+If the answer is no, and you don’t know where you, your industry, or your customers will be in 5 or 10 years, how will you know if you will still be relevant in that time?
 You do plan on still being here in 5-10 years, don’t you?

 The time is now to develop that vision, to look out for 10 years, and, by leveraging your employees and customers’ creative and inventive minds, develop a true long-run strategy.